 The Best Volcano Hikes and Climbs in Uganda – Virunga Volcanoes – & the Volcano Chain Eastern Uganda

-Hiking and Climbing the Virunga Mountains that Cook and the Volcanoes in Eastern Uganda – including Mount Elgon
+Hiking and climbing the Virunga Mountains that Cook and Volcanoes in Eastern Uganda

 Best Volcano Hikes and Climbs in Uganda.
-Uganda borders in the East, and the Southwest are made of Volcanoes.
+Uganda’s borders in the East and the Southwest are made of Volcanoes.
 Wherever you go on the border with Kenya or in the Southwest, there is the presence of Volcanoes.
-In the east, they are extinct including Mount Elgon which once the highest Mountain in Africa until it blew its top.
+They are extinct in the east, including Mount Elgon, once the highest Mountain in Africa, until it blew its top.
 In the Southwest of Uganda, the Virunga Volcanoes are dormant or extinct.

 The Best Volcano Hikes and Climbs in Uganda

-3 Volcanoes can be climbed including the most popular one, Mount Sabinyo (Sabyinyo0 which is 9-hour round trip Hike-Climb.
-There are also Mount Muhavura (Muhabura) and Mount Gahinga which can be climbed without the crowds.
+3 Volcanoes can be climbed, including the most popular one, Mount Sabinyo (Sabyinyo0, which is a 9-hour round trip Hike-Climb.
+There are also Mount Muhavura (Muhabura) and Mount Gahinga, which can be climbed without the crowds.
 Some of the Trails require that you climb up on ladders.

 Some visitors to Uganda choose to climb all three Volcanoes in Mgahinga Park.
-The added plus of the park is that you cannot only climb volcanoes but trek gorillas, golden monkeys, the cultural experience of the Batwa Trail and do some of the hikes like the Gorge or Border Trail.
+The added plus of the park is that you cannot only climb volcanoes but trek gorillas and golden monkeys, the cultural experience of the Batwa Trail, and do some of the hikes like the Gorge or Border Trail.

-Mount Elgon – the Volcano that was once Africa’s tallest Mountain until one-third of its top blew off a few million years ago.
+Mount Elgon Volcano was once Africa’s tallest Mountain until one-third of its top blew off a few million years ago.

-Mount Elgon straddles the border of Kenya and Uganda – however, the tallest peak is in Uganda and so is large caldera.
+Mount Elgon straddles the border of Kenya and Uganda – however, the tallest peak is in Uganda, and so is the large caldera.

-Climb one of the highest extinct Volcanoes in northeastern Uganda and at the same time visit one of the most remote people group in East Africa – the Ik People who were the first people in the area and lived on top of this volcano that is only accessible by a path up.
+Climb one of the highest extinct Volcanoes in northeastern Uganda and at the same time visit one of the most remote people groups in East Africa – the Ik People, who were the first people in the area and lived on top of the Volcano.
+The only way to reach the Ik People is on goat trails.

 This is an eight-hour climb – hike with the added plus of a cultural encounter.
-The Volcano is located near Kidepo Valley Park and is certainly in the category of off-the-beaten-paths places in Uganda.
+The Volcano is located near Kidepo Valley Park and is undoubtedly in Uganda’s category of off-the-beaten-paths places.

-Another added plus is that you can visit one of the most remote parks in East Africa, Kidepo Valley Park that has been rated as one of the parks in all of Africa by CNN, and best Destination by the Wanderlust Movement.
+Another added plus is that you can visit one of the most remote parks in East Africa, Kidepo Valley Park, rated as one of the parks in all of Africa by CNN and the best Destination by the Wanderlust Movement.

-Mount Moroto is located in remote Karamoja Region in Eastern Uganda.
+Mount Moroto is located in the remote Karamoja region in Eastern Uganda.
 It is best accessed from the Mount Elgon – Sipi Falls area as one makes the journey on Safari with us to Kidepo Valley Park.

 Once again, the rugged beauty of this extinct Volcano is breathtaking, as is the view from it.

-Like other places in this remote Regioni, Mount Moroto is off-the-beaten Tourist Track.
+Like other places in this remote region, Mount Moroto is off-the-beaten Tourist Track.

-The Climb and hike combine the natural surrounding and the local culture, making it extra special.
+The Climbing and hike combine the natural surroundings and local culture, making it extra special.

-This can be a day-hike which is in part or overnight on the Mountain.
+This can be a day-hike in part or overnight on the Mountain.